 Freshman Foundations Course: Critically analyzes and communicates complex issues and ideas

 7AI/Artistic Inquiry: Composes critical or creative works that embody or analyze conceptually an artistic form at a baccalaureate / pre-professional level.

-Natural Science: Uses scientific principles and reasoning as a way of knowing the natural world, distinguishing science from non-science.
+7NI/Natural Science Inquiry: Uses scientific principles and reasoning as a way of knowing the natural world, distinguishing science from non-science.

 7SI/Social Inquiry: Employs theories of how people frame and analyze social and/or historical phenomena.

 7VI/Values/Ethics Inquiry: Articulates how values and ethics inform human understanding, structures, and behavior

 7WI/Written Inquiry: Composes texts that show attention to the rhetorical elements of author, audience, and purpose.

 7GC/Global Study: Connects contemporary social and/or environmental topics to their origins and analyzes their effects on our increasingly globalized world

 7LC/Language Study: Completes a third course in a language other than English

-Citizenship, Community, Service: Engages in the theoretical and/or applied aspects of political, civic or social engagement in group affiliations
+7CC/Citizenship, Community, Service: Engages in the theoretical and/or applied aspects of political, civic or social engagement in group affiliations